 Top Tips for Brands on Working With Bloggers

 There are lots of different content partnerships that brands can do with bloggers.
 From entire sponsored blog posts (in return for payment), to sponsored blog paragraphs/reviews (in return for payment), to review posts in return for free products, to posts that offer blogger’s followers an exclusive discount code, to engaging a blogger to shoot imagery for the brand’s own channels, to giveaway posts where the brand supplies a giveaway prize.
 The types of partnership really are endless and new ones get added all the time as new platforms and technologies develop.
+There are so many opportunities, so now is an ideal opportunity to start a blog.

 My main advice for brands would be to not just think of a blogger in terms of their stats.
 Value them not just as a number, but genuinely love and understand the value of the content that they create.
 Make your partnership fit on a level that goes beyond these vanity metrics.
 This will make your campaign have better results and will develop a more long-standing relationship with the creator when your brands are truly aligned.
 Respect that hard work that goes into creating content, and make sure that the blogger is being renumerated properly and not taken advantage of.
+How brands and bloggers can work well together is something that both sides should be mindful of.

 If a beauty brand is new, the people running it might not have a budget to hire a PR firm and might not have any experience of working with bloggers or influencers.
 Marketplace sites such as GetBlogged can help connect these brands with creators in the beauty bloggers UK niche.
 It’s a great, affordable, hassle-free way for brands to grow in popularity as the experts are taking care of these relationships and bookings for you.Top Tips for Working With Beauty Brands